kamenAleksandrov/draw_steel_hero_smith/draw_steel_hero_smith_app_plan/bugs/Identified bugs and QoL to be fixed.md

 sometimes heros cant load certain features

-the features tab in features sheet deos not tailor to the choices of the user for the her, instead it shows ALL features.

 there is some scroll error in the strenght. when i try to go back up a bit faster and let the screen flow on its own by pulling faster and letting it go it starts twitching in one place and a reloadis seen

-need to add a perks field to the features sheet

 there should be a way to show what condition immunities does a hero have

-add a gold/silver/copper to the wealth stat and make it have both.1
+add a gold/silver/copper to the wealth stat and make it have both.

-Characteristics in the ability cards color only the first characteristics letter.

-favourite kits dont show all bonuses
+invoentory tab should be eble to edit ALL its elements

+modification popuots should not have an already set value of 0
 ## hard

 on my phone some elements do not update on time